lucioerlan/Bruteforce-Atack/README.md

 pip install -r requiriments.txt
 ```

-* Then, use some service to generate your wordlist, eg Crunch, John the ripper, put it inside \Service\wordlist.txt. 😎
+* Then, use some service to generate your wordlist, eg **Crunch, John the ripper**, put it inside \Service\wordlist.txt. 😎

 </br>